lilwon/lilwon.github.io/_pages/about.md

 Hi!
 I'm **Lillian**.

 This website is used to showcase my projects and things that I'm working on.

-I like to document things like any electronic hacking/tinkering, building keyboards, or anything I find interesting.
+I like to document things like any electronic hacking/tinkering, keyboard building, or anything I find interesting.